William White (missionary): Missionary

 Shortly after his ordination, White left for Australia aboard the Deveron, where he transferred to the St. Michael, which carried supplies for the proposed WMS station.
-He arrived in New Zealand in May 1823 and with Leigh, established the Wesleydale station at Kaeo, near Whangaroa Harbour.
-Other missionaries, including Nathaniel Turner, John Hobbs and James Stack, also joined them.
-However, White soon found himself in charge, due to Leigh relocating to Sydney on account of his poor health.
+He arrived in New Zealand in May 1823 and he and Leigh established the Wesleydale station at Kaeo, near Whangaroa Harbour.
+Other missionaries, including Nathaniel Turner, John Hobbs and James Stack, joined them.
+White soon found himself in charge, due to Leigh relocating to Sydney on account of his poor health.
 Conflict with local Māori, who were more interested in the commercial opportunities provided by the mission's stores than adapting to Christianity, soon arose.
 The tensions in the area were such that White scouted out possible locations for a new station, travelling as far as the central Waikato in 1825.
 Hearing of possible plans by Anglican missionaries to open stations in the area, he urged the establishment of further WMS missions.

 In 1826, White returned to England to seek a wife, leaving Turner as the only ordained Methodist missionary in New Zealand.
 While doing so, he worked at a number of parishes including in Northampton and later in Cornwall.
-He duly wed Eliza Leigh, who was 20 years old, on 30 June 1829 at Bluntisham in Huntingdonshire.
+He wed Eliza Leigh, who was 20 years old, on 30 June 1829 at Bluntisham in Huntingdonshire.
 In the meantime, the original WMS station at Kaeo had been abandoned after being raided by local Māori and the Wesleyan missionaries had relocated to the Hokianga.
-A new station, Māngungu Mission, had been set up there and in January 1830, White and his wife arrived to take charge.
+A new station, Māngungu Mission, had been set up there and in January 1830 White and his wife arrived to take charge.
 A few months later, the couple's first child was stillborn.
 A son was born the following year but died at the age of six months.